Southern Sierra Nevada, California

 The length of FR 23S16 has very little in the way of landmarks, just that same paved road in front of me.
 Finally, 3 miles from the crest, an intersection arrived, requiring a pause for a moment to figure out which way to go.

 Portuguese Pass 23 Miles & Greenhorn Summit (Hwy 155) 29 Miles were the remaining clues to the puzzle offered by the sign.
 Just came from that direction.
 Only one other way to go with my three options.
 Only mildly blind intuition.

 As it turns out for northbound riders, left (or west) was the proper choice, and I quickly dropped down to Hwy 190 only 2 miles away past some campers.
 Later checking an actual map, it labeled this short leg as Forest Road 23S02 but the actual sign pictured below (with appropriate bullet holes) labeled it as Forest Road 23S16- which was the very first sign that actually labeled the road for the entire time I was on it.

 Rides like this aren't suited for most motorcyclists and the difficulty level would be placed at 'very high' if asked.
-Plus, it bore a striking similarity to the much-vaunted Forest Road 1 (South Fork Mtn Rd / Titlow Hill Rd) in Northwestern California which also rides atop a mountainous ridgeline with views that extend in either direction for 30 some miles.
+Plus, FR23S16 bore a striking similarity to the much-vaunted Forest Road 1 (South Fork Mtn Rd / Titlow Hill Rd) in Northwestern California which also rides atop a mountainous ridgeline with views that extend in either direction for 30-some miles.
 Much like Forest Rd 1, FR 23S16 connects two highways of Mountain Road 50/Hwy 190 & Hwy 155 to the south.